jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 In user research you want to find out what our users do and how and why they do it.
 If you know this, you can design our products accordingly.

-To be able to do research on the »how« and »why« of user’s work, you need to find people who would like to answer your questions and would show you what they do.
+To be able to do research on the “how” and “why” of user’s work, you need to find people who would like to answer your questions and would show you what they do.
 These people are our (research) *participants*.

 ### Potential participants do the activity that is in your research question

 Research participants should be able to talk about what they do and demonstrate it.
 Because of this, it makes sense to focus on activities when you recruit.

-For other methods, the criteria are more demographic like »30year old male, making $50k/year and being interested in technology«.
+For other methods, the criteria are more demographic like “30year old male, making $50k/year and being interested in technology”.
 But this is not very helpful when we want to learn about motivations, activities and problems of people.

-If, for example you have the research question *»How and why do students use computers to learn better for university?«* the activity is »learning for university«.
+If, for example you have the research question *“How and why do students use computers to learn better for university?”* the activity is “learning for university”.
 This is what you should focus on: Find people who learn for university.
-There is also the role »student«, which for these purposes does not add much.
+There is also the role “student”, which for these purposes does not add much.

-If your question is »How and why do Wikipedia editors switch language versions«, the activity is »switching language versions«, additionally constraint by the role: »Wikipedia editors«.
-So your would try to find people who edit Wikipedia and switch language versions – for example, because they edit in several languages.
+If your question is “How and why do Wikipedia editors switch language versions”, the activity is “switching language versions”, additionally constraint by the role: “Wikipedia editors”.
+So your would try to find people who edit Wikipedia and switch language versions—for example, because they edit in several languages.

 I don't exclude the roles, but usually I focus on the activities first.
-In the question »How and why do programmers organize their code«, the essential part is organizing the code.
+In the question “How and why do programmers organize their code”, the essential part is organizing the code.
 Yes, it is a pretty good guess that programmers do that activity.
 But if you got designers, artists or data analysts who code, you can learn a lot from these people as well.

 ### Collect participants where they are